CloudLabsAI-Azure/Azure-Well-Architected-Framework/05-Exercise-5-Security.md

     ![](./media/container2.png)

     > **Note:** The container might take up to 2 minutes to get created.
-Click on **Refresh** button once in few seconds until you are able to see the container.
+Click on the **Refresh** button once in a few seconds until you are able to see the container.

 15. Go through the folder names **resourceId=** and observe that each event is stored in the **PT1H.json** file with the following format that uses a common top-level schema as shown in the below screenshot.